Two roads diverge in a forest. Many people are encouraged to take the one less traveled. Doctoral applicants, not so much.

 Nurses frequently work alongside other health professionals with practice doctorates - physicians, pharmacists, physical therapists and more.
 The DNP provides nurses with a clinical option for nursing education that is more commensurate to the education of these disciplines.
 Likewise, research clearly draws a distinct connection between higher levels of nursing education and improved patient outcomes.

-According to the American Association of Colleges of Nursing, the DNP prepares nurses for the future-tomorrow’s practice.
+The DNP prepares nurses for the future-tomorrow’s practice.
 If you are interested in leading these changes, a DNP degree can help you assume key executive positions as a nurse leader.

 Written by Thomas Edison State University